-Which children are being vaccinated and why?
+Covid: Which children are being vaccinated and why?

 It will be the Pfizer-BioNTech vaccine.

-This is the only vaccine that has been approved for use in children in the UK.
+This is the only vaccine approved for use in children in the UK.
 The medicines and safety regulator has given a license for the vaccine to be used in the over 12s.

 Is the Covid vaccine safe for children?